Blueberry Zucchini Muffins

 Prepared blueberry zucchini muffins sitting in a towel-lined basket on the countertop.

-• Start baking at high heat.
-Baking at a high heat (400°F) for 5 minutes gives you a beautiful muffin top.
-Reduce to 350°F for the remainder of the baking time.
+• Start at high heat — Baking at 400°F for the first 5 minutes gives you that beautiful domed muffin top.
+Reducing to 350°F finishes them through without overbrowning.

 Blueberry zucchini muffin peeled back from wrapper with a bite taken out of it.